trankhaihoang12/LifeEssenceSystem/README.md

   # Or install using yarn
   $ yarn install

+4. Tools Used

+  - React: For building the user interface.

+  - React Router: For managing routing in the application.

+  - Redux (optional): For state management (if configured).

+  - Axios: For making HTTP requests to the backend.

+  - Bootstrap/Tailwind CSS: For styling and layout (if used).
 4. Running the Project
   4.1 Start the Application
   # Start the development server